collapsed-stacks/atheism/questions/850/what-accounts-for-the-astonishing-number-of-atheist-stand-up-comedians.md

 - posted by: [Dave Gilbert](https://stackexchange.com/users/-1/238-dave-gilbert) on 2010-12-18
 - score: 0

-<p>Many 'alternative' comedians have tried to push the boundaries of what they can get away with, what is considered acceptable and tasteful.
+Many 'alternative' comedians have tried to push the boundaries of what they can get away with, what is considered acceptable and tasteful.
 Traditionally, religion has always had a 'no-go' zone as far as comedy is concerned.
 Many are just knocking down that perception of respect that faiths have demanded in the past.
-As audiences have become more secular it's not such a big deal any more.</p>
+As audiences have become more secular it's not such a big deal any more.